pamu/blog/posts/2018-05-18-solving-simple-coding-problem-in-haskell.md

   author: Nagarjuna Pamu
 ---

 One of my friends who recently gave a online coding test shared a simple programming task which he encountered.
 Though he solved the problem correctly his solution was timing out for large inputs.
-Lets see the problem and give a better solution and analyse the problem more.
+Lets see the problem and give a better solution and analyze the problem more.

 ### __Problem statement__